sendbird/SendBird-SDK-JavaScript/README.md

 # [Documentation](https://sendbird.gitbooks.io/sendbird-web-sdk/content/en/index.html)

-## Upgrading to v2.2.1
+## Upgrading to v2.2.2
   If you want to check the record of other version, go to [Change Log](https://github.com/smilefam/SendBird-SDK-JavaScript/blob/master/CHANGELOG.md).

- * update `inviteMessaging`: call this function both using 2 or 3 parameters.
- * update `last_message`: return json message object include sent message user info.
- * add `registerGCMToken`: register token function for push notification in react-native or ionic.
- * add `registerAPNSToken`: register token function for push notification in react-native or ionic.
+ * update `debug message`: show console message when set to true to `setDebugMessage` function.
+ * add `onKickReceived`: the function is called when a kick message has been received.

 ## [Change Log](https://github.com/smilefam/SendBird-SDK-JavaScript/blob/master/CHANGELOG.md)